torsday/notebook/dev_ops/docker.md

 ### REGISTRY:

-private or public stores for docker images.
+Private or public stores for docker images.
 [Docker Hub](https://hub.docker.com) is a public registry.

--   There are a bunch of free docker images for common services! <https://registry.hub.docker.com>

 ---